grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "No, not nearly.
 How much fuel do you have?"

 "Wellsir, this is how we check that..."
-Shakes slipped his finger through a metal ring atop a pipe that ran upward from the deck along the curve of the wall.
+Shakes slipped his finger through a metal ring atop a pipe that ran up from the deck along the curve of the wall.
 He pulled a long wavering piece of thin steel from the pipe and wiped it on a foul rag that hung on a hook on the wall.
-He replaced the dipstick and then quickly pulled it back out again and held it up for Hemi to see the graduation along the dipstick.
+He replaced the dipstick and then quickly pulled it back out again and held it up for Hemi to see the graduation along its length.

-Hemi winced as he caught an acrid whiff of petrochemicals off the dipstick.
-"You buy decent quality fuel oil Captain Shakes?"
+Hemi winced as he caught an acrid whiff of petrochemicals.
+"You buy decent quality fuel oil, Captain Shakes?"

-"Ah well fuck, you know: I buy whatever I can get at the trading posts.
+"Ah well fuck, you know, I buy whatever I can get at the trading posts.
 I'm sure they're sometimes selling me chunky bunker with the used oil from the cafeteria deep fryer dumped on top.
 But ain't that what the fuckin' fuel filter is for?"
-Shakes kicked at a rust-flaked cylinder mounted on a pipe running back towards the engine.
+Shakes kicked at a rust-flaked cylinder mounted on a pipe that ran back toward the engine.
 "I consider it good quality fuel if I don't hafta siphon water out of the bottom of the tank after a top-up."

 "Indeed.
 And how long will that amount of fuel oil you have there last you?"
 Hemi asked, pointing the eraser side of his pencil at the dripping dipstick Shakes was still holding between them.

-"Maybe twelve hours worth left.
+"Maybe twelve hours' worth left.
 Enough to get me where I'm fuckin' going."

 "Where are you going?"

 "I think I'm gonna keep that bit a' information to myself for the moment."
 Shakes set the dipstick back in its pipe.

 Hemi made a sound in his throat while he scribbled some calculations.
-He pointed to a gauge in front of the control yoke, "is that the battery charge?"
+He pointed to a gauge in front of the control yoke.
+"Is that the battery charge?"

 "Such as it is.
 That's salvaged from tractor parts too.
 It shows me roughly how much charge is left on the battery, but mostly it's just got a fuckin' little red light that comes on when the batteries are about to kick off.
 If ya want any fuckin' precision, you gotta get down under those deck panels with the meter and take readings off each of the battery banks."
 Shakes kicked a small steel door that opened to a recessed cabinet in the wall.
 He pulled from the space a short pry bar and a small metal box with a dial gauge and a pair of electrical leads dangling from it.
 "Check this shit out."
 He levered the teeth of the prybar under the steel deck panel.
 Hemi stood on the other side and they lifted the panel together and propped it up.